 Vada Pav is popular street food in Mumbai and Maharashtra.
 Any Mumbaikar (the person living in Mumbai) will vouch for this yummy and soul-satisfying dish.
 Being born and brought up in Mumbai, I am no different.
 I tend to make this Mumbai Famous Vada Pav or Holi Special Vada Pav at home once in a few months.

 This spicy and tasty Vada Pao is available in almost all streets in Mumbai and Thane.
-But still, everyone has specific joints or favorites.
+But still, everyone has specific joints or favourites.
 It is best enjoyed during the monsoon in India.
-People from Mumbai flock to a neighboring town Lonavala to enjoy monsoon and Lonavala’s vada pav.
+People from Mumbai flock to a neighbouring town Lonavala to enjoy the monsoon and Lonavala’s vada pav.

 So what is Vada Pav?

 Vada Pav means a sandwich or a burger made.
 It consists of Vada the filling or the patty and pav means the bread or the bun.
 Vada is made of a potato mixture, which is seasoned with spices.
 It is then coated with gram flour batter and then deep-fried.
 The Vada is then sandwiched between pav, i.e. bread or dinner roll along with some chutney and green chillies.

 The pav here has to be soft and light.
 If you are looking to make pav at home check my recipe for Eggless Indiav Pav / Dinner Rolls, which has detailed and step by step instructions on how you can make this pav or dinner rolls at home.

 There are different chutneys that go along with vada pav.
 The most famous chutney is the Spicy Garlic Chutney for Vada Pav.
 If you like the vada pav along with a spicy and sweet taste, then this Green Coriander Chutney and Imli chutney pairs well.
 This is also a no onion no garlic chutney so best for those who cannot eat vada pav lasun chutney.